This easy prosciutto pizza with arugula uses homemade or store-bought pizza dough, fresh mozzarella, and a quick

 - Mix up the sauce.
-Swap the olive oil for a more traditional red pizza sauce, fresh pesto, or alfredo sauce if you like!
+Swap the olive oil for a more traditional red pizza sauce, fresh pesto (or arugula pesto!), or alfredo sauce if you like!

 A few pizza FAQs

 We like using a baking steel or pizza stone for best results!
 Preheat your oven and baking steel for 30-60 minutes before baking, then use a pizza peel (or a cutting board or flat baking sheet) to carefully transfer your prepared pizza to the hot stone (we like using a piece of parchment paper to make it easier to slide the pizza around).
 When pizza is ready, use tongs to carefully pull it out of the oven and onto a cooling rack or cutting board.

 Grab some pre made store-bought dough or use our 15 minute pizza dough recipe for a quick option!
 You can also use a hearty whole wheat crust or your go-to pizza dough recipe if you already have a favorite.

 Yes!
 If you want to mimic the crispy crust you get with a pizza stone, you can put a sturdy sheet pan - one that you know doesn't warp in high heat - into the oven (if it has edges, turn it upside-down it so it's easier to slide the pizza on) to preheat for 30 minutes or so, then slide your pizza onto the hot baking sheet.
 You can also make this recipe into a pan pizza: just press the dough into shape right on a baking sheet or pizza pan, top, and bake!